-The project will be constructed in accordance with relevant standards and codes.
+The project will be constructed in accordance with relevant standards and codes in accordance with CoA A8 (i.e. in the form they are in at date of the approval).

 Access to the latest Australian standards is available through iGATE.